Takes 2.5 hours. Makes 12.

 If you’ve never had a lamington before, here's a quick description.
 They are an Australian/New Zealand chocolate or strawberry iced sponge cake covered in desiccated coconut, traditionally served as squares with cream and jam.
 You can buy these anywhere in New Zealand, in packs of 8 at supermarkets, or massive ones full of cream found at bakeries.
 Some people prefer one flavour - my dad has a specific affiliation to the chocolate ones - although I would argue that the difference is minuscule.

 This is the start of my journey into 'gluten freeing' the New Zealand bakery food that I grew up with.
 Next up will be gluten free lolly cake!
+Check out this video below for an easy follow along:

 Some things to be mindful of when making this recipe..